wp-plugins/somatic-framework/readme.txt

 == Changelog ==

+= 1.7.6 =
+* NEW: option to enable custom link redirects via /go/[slug].
+Use the filter 'soma_go_redirect_codes' to add a new slug/url pair. remember to flush rewrite rules
+* NEW: api soma_go_link(), returns HTML link code for an existing go code and link text

 = 1.7.5 =
 * FIX: metabox field type 'checkbox-single' (now known as 'toggle') finally works as expected!
 You can uncheck things now :-P
 * NEW: soma_fetch_image(), soma_asset_meta(), soma_attachments(), soma_fetch_image(), soma_singular_term() now accept either a post object or post ID (integer or string)